abinit/abinit/doc/tutorial/fold2bloch.md

 result of its reduced size for the supercell, compared to that for the unperturbed host unit cell.
 The unfolding technique used in Abinit is the one presented in Ref. [[cite:Rubel2014]].

-This lesson aims at demonstrating how to unfold the band structure of a supercell and present it in the basis of conventional Bloch wave vectors inherent to the unperturbed unit cell.
+This tutorial aims at demonstrating how to unfold the band structure of a supercell and present it in the basis of conventional Bloch wave vectors inherent to the unperturbed unit cell.
 We will construct a supercell of 6 hydrogen atoms, perform self-consistent cycle and plot the corresponding band